-For targeted conservation studies, my goals change with the focal system to match the needs of stakeholders and funding agencies but my overall approach remains the same: incorporating genomic, environmental, and morphological data to get a comprehensive picture of population dynamics, distributional patterns, and associated eco-morphological associations of threatened species.
-My previous work has largely focused on one of the most threatened groups of continental North American land snails (Oreohelix) and I plan to continue to work with private and public conservation agencies for the management of this group.
-However, I am open to working on any system where my expertise overlaps with the needs of the system.
+For targeted conservation studies, our goals change with the focal system to match the needs of stakeholders and funding agencies but the overall approach remains the same: incorporating genomic, environmental, and morphological data to get a comprehensive picture of population dynamics, distributional patterns, and associated eco-morphological associations of threatened species.
+Previous work in the lab has largely focused on one of the most threatened groups of continental North American land snails (Oreohelix) and we plan to continue to work with private and public conservation agencies for the management of this group.
+However, we are open to working on any system where our expertise overlaps with the needs of the system.

 Ranne's mountainsnail (needs evaluation) JGP